Jean Acker: Marriage to Rudolph Valentino

-After meeting and befriending the then-struggling actor Rudolph Valentino at a party, they entered a two-month courtship and married on November 6, 1919.
+After meeting and befriending the then-unknown Italian actor Rudolph Valentino at a party, they entered a two-month courtship and married at the home of film producer Maxwell Karger in Hollywood on November 5, 1919.
 Acker soon regretted the marriage and reportedly locked Valentino out of their hotel room on their wedding night.
-The marriage was reportedly never consummated.
+Following their separation on their wedding night, Valentino sought a reconciliation and wrote a letter to Acker urging her to return.
+The couple briefly reunited after meeting at a party the next month and spent one night together on December 5, but Acker left him again the next day.
+Asked why she could not live with her husband, Acker reportedly said, "He's impossible, he's dictatorial."